At the meeting with the PM, here is what the Chief Ministers said

 The Chief Minister of Uttarakhand said that the economy must be revived urgently.
 Business and trade must start in a phased manner.
 All necessary precautions must be taken and we should come up with a plan of easing the lives of people by making the situation normal.
 The revival of the economy is the key in moving forward, the CM also said.

 The Chief Minister of Himachal Pradesh said that the state is in a position to start economic activities.
-The lockdown however should continue as there are issues with other states.
+The lockdown, however, should continue as there are issues with other states.
 He indicated that while economic activity should open up, inter-state travel should continue to remain barred.

 The CM of Himachal Pradesh while referring to inter-state travel said that these restrictions should be lifted only after consulting with the other states.